While the larger muscle groups of the back receive all the attention during training, the rhomboids are often overlooked and undertrained.

 Resistance band rows are an excellent way to work the rhomboids, improve posture, build strength, and reduce the risk of injury.
 Back exercises using resistance bands provide a challenging workout, which particularly interests athletes.

-Here’s how to perform them with good form:
+Here’s how to perform them in good form:

 - Anchor the resistance band to a sturdy object at hip height.